Quantum Image Representation Methods Using Qutrits: Qutrit Quantum Image Representation Methods

 \section{Qutrit Quantum Image Representation Methods}

 Some QIR methods using qutrits are described in this section.
 Cirq has been used to simulate these methods.
-Cirq provides basic functionality to use qudits by allowing use of custom quantum gates that can be defined for any dimension qudit.
-The gates used in the paper are not natively available and were defined with the definitions given in the previous section before use.
+Cirq provides basic functionality to use qudits by allowing the use of custom quantum gates that can be defined for any dimension qudit.
+The gates used in the paper are \textit{not} natively available and were defined with the definitions given in the previous section before use, another small contribution to the area through this work.
 The images considered for encoding are of dimension $3^n\times3^n$.